jccrosby/cakephp-sublime-snippets/README.md

-This is a [Sublime Text][sublime] package which includes a a few snippets for CakePHP development.
+[Sublime Text][sublime] package which includes a a few snippets for CakePHP development.
+Adapted from: https://github.com/mpmont/ci-snippets

 ## Installation ##